Corporate Tax Preparation for the Rest of Us

 - Instructions, line-by-line – The instructions for every line of the form 1120 are detailed, and they pertain to the Form 1120 as well as Schedules C, J, K, L, and M.

 Corporate tax preparation is complicated and, depending upon the size of the corporation, often requires a staff.
-A CPA is almost always advisable, as there are requirements and decisions that benefit from their advice.
+A tax professional is almost always advisable, as there are requirements and decisions that benefit from their advice.